 Star-Making Role: As previously noted, this launched the carriers of Kenan Thompson, Kel Mitchell and Amanda Bynes with their respective spin-offs.

 Written By Cast Member: Though sketch comedy series as Saturday Night Live counts with a Cast Full of Writers, All That wouldn't because the majority of the cast were under 18 years old.
-However, during the last season of the original run of the show, Danny Tamberelli and Mark Saul DID wrote some of their sketches.
+However, during the last season of the original run of the show, Danny Tamberelli and Mark Saul DID write some of their sketches.
 They are even credited in some of the episodes of that run.